earkevin11/Hub-Spoke-Architecture/README.md

 <img src="https://user-images.githubusercontent.com/104326475/171688005-e3f65c28-cc93-4a40-b71b-a1116e028151.png" height="180%" width="180%" alt="hubspoke"/>

 <p/>

+# Typical use cases for a Hub-Spoke architecture
+- Company has different workloads that do not require connectivity to each other, but need to access shared resources.

 # Use Case: Set up a Hub-Spoke model where there is an on-prem network commmunicating with the spoke network via the central hub network.
 - The central hub network must have a Azure Firewall Service.